LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-08-rendering-abstraction-dev-diary-3.md

 ![New Asset Pipeline](/assets/images/NewAssetManagement.png)
 <figcaption class="caption">New asset pipeline design.</figcaption>

 With this design in mind, focus shifted towards implementation.
-Following along the [examples](https://bitbucket.org/pvarcholik/real-time-3d-rendering-with-directx-and-hlsl/src/master/) provided by my advisor Dr. Paul Varcholik for his book *Real Time 3D Rendering with DirectX and HLSL*, I implemented two key pieces in the asset pipeline and a component for animating a model at runtime.
+Following along the [examples](https://bitbucket.org/pvarcholik/real-time-3d-rendering-with-directx-and-hlsl/src/master/) provided by my advisor, Dr. Paul Varcholik, for his book *Real Time 3D Rendering with DirectX and HLSL*, I implemented two key pieces in the asset pipeline and a component for animating a model at runtime.

 - `Model`: a class representing physical properties
 - `AssetImporter`: a static class encapsulating functionality for loading assets from a file